You are here

 You quite rightly want to build trust in and between communities and groups and that is something that we all would like.

 However, trust cannot be built on deception and evasion.
-As we have previously stated, the elephant in the room remains the unwillingness to address the nature of Islam and Islamic doctrines and we have provided evidence from unimpeachable sources to support our assertions that there are solid grounds for concerns regarding Islam-sharia.
+As we have previously stated in our letter to you, the elephant in the room remains the unwillingness to address the nature of Islam and Islamic doctrines and we have provided evidence from unimpeachable sources to support our assertions that there are solid grounds for concerns regarding Islam-sharia.
+As this article on the Gatestone Institute site points out there is a stark choice facing us between ever stricter suppression of free speech and freedom to try and mute criticism of Islam as a belief system or facing the truth honestly:

 We hope we are wrong here but the impression we have formed to date from your report and speech plus the underlying reports you commissioned is of interaction with a large echo chamber of officially recognised counter-extremism groups who by virtue of being endorsed by or funded by national or local government all espouse an orthodox, politically correct and essentially left wing/'liberal' mindset.
 A mindset critiqued in various ways by these articles: